Sovathedev/University-Network-design-Cisco-Packet-Tracer/README.md

 Services: DHCP, DNS, FTP, Web, and VoIP (Cisco 2811).

+All detail configuration of each devices are given in config/ folder.

 ## 📊 Performance & Evaluation
 The network was  tested under three scenarios: Normal, High-load, and Failover.